The truth about asthma and your kids

 Asthma is a chronic disease, and a common one in children.
 Depending on their symptoms and severity, children with asthma may be on “rescue” medications that they use only when they are having asthma symptoms, usually delivered through inhalers, or they may also take “controller” medications like inhaled corticosteroids every day, whether they’re feeling sick or well.
 More symptoms or more impairment can mean more complex regimens, combining different kinds of drugs.

-“Asthma is quite a variable disease; there’s not a one-size-fits-all,” said Dr. Stanley Szefler, the director of pediatric asthma research at Children’s Hospital Colorado, and the author of a recent review of asthma across the life span.
+“Asthma is quite a variable disease; there’s not a one-size-fits-all,” said Dr Stanley Szefler, the director of paediatric asthma research at Children’s Hospital Colorado, and the author of a recent review of asthma across the life span.

 “It’s a careful balance between symptoms and prevention and then the underlying things that may be going on.”